aaronsaray/aaronsaray.com/_posts/2011-06-17-useful-firebug-tricks-with-zend-framework.markdown

 ### Logging Application Alerts to Firebug Console

-I don’t like to check logs while I’m developing.
-I’d rather have all of these alerts in my face.
+I don't like to check logs while I'm developing.
+I'd rather have all of these alerts in my face.
 Luckily, Zend Framework allows a firebug logger to do this for me.
 In my bootstrap.php file, I will create a method similar to this:

 ```php?start_inline=1
 protected function _initLogs()